How to Patent an Invention: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 Electronic applications are typically processed faster than paper ones, so when time is an issue, you should apply online.
 Taking the right steps to search for prior art and submitting a complete, thorough application can also reduce delays.
 You can check on the status of your patent application any time after you apply.

 If you need help with patenting an invention, you can post your question or concer on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.